-Vacant Units

-To promote the temporary use of vacant premises in order to reduce the level of vacancy on streets as this can compromise CCUV13 the vitality of urban centres.
-Temporary uses which can contribute to the economic, social and cultural vitality of the city centre and which allow public access will be encouraged (pending permanent occupancy).

-Adult Shops, Betting Shops and Gaming Arcades

-To seek to prohibit adult shops, betting shops and gaming arcades in proximity to residential areas, places of public worship and schools and to seek to prevent an excessive concentration of such uses having regard to the existing presence of such retail outlets in an area.
+It is the Policy of Dublin City Council: CCUV13 Vacant Units To promote the temporary use of vacant premises in order to reduce the level of vacancy on streets in the city's urban centres including Key Urban Villages as this can compromise the vitality of urban centres.
+Temporary uses which can contribute to the economic, social and cultural vitality of the city centre , Key Urban Villages and other centres and which allow public access will be encouraged (pending permanent occupancy).
+CCUV14 Adult Shops, Betting Shops and Gaming Arcades That there will be a presumption against adult shops, betting shops and gaming arcades in proximity to residential areas, places of public worship and schools and similarly, there will be a presumption against an excessive concentration of such uses having regard to the existing presence of such retail outlets in an area.

-lt It is an Objective of Dublin City Council: C CUVOI Support Preparation of New Retail Strategy for the Region To support the preparation of a new retail strategy for the region in accordance with the requirements of the Retail Planning Guidelines 2012 and undertake a review of the Dublin City Development Plan Retail Strategy upon its completion. С CUVO2 Consultation with Adjoining Local Authorities To co-operate and consult with adjoining local authorities regarding the impact of retail plans or schemes with particular regard to the potential for significant crossboundary impacts on urban centres. С CUVO3 Monitoring / Review of Retail Floorspace Provision (i) To monitor large retail permissions / provision and to review changes in population targets that may be carried out during the lifetime of the Plan in order to identify any retail policy adjustments required. (ii) To carry out a comprehensive review of retail floorspace in the city centre and Key Urban Villages.
+It is an Objective of Dublin City Council:

+CCUVO1 Support Preparation of New Retail Strategy for the Region To support the preparation of a new retail strategy for the region in accordance with the requirements of the Retail Planning Guidelines 2012 and undertake a review of the Dublin City Development Plan Retail Strategy upon its completion.
+CCUVO2 Consultation with Adjoining Local Authorities To co-operate and consult with adjoining local authorities regarding the impact of retail plans or schemes with particular regard to the potential for significant cross-boundary impacts on urban centres.
+CCUVO3 Monitoring / Review of Retail Floorspace Provision (i) To monitor large retail permissions / provision and to review changes in population targets that may be carried out during the lifetime of the Plan in order to identify any retail policy adjustments required. (ii) To carry out a comprehensive review of retail floorspace in the city centre and Key Urban Villages.